jspecify/jspecify/docs/spec.md

 `S` and `T` are the same type if `S` is a [subtype] of `T` and `T` is a subtype of `S`.

-The same-type check is *not* defined to be reflexive or transitive.
+The same-type relation is *not* defined to be reflexive or transitive.

-> For more discussion of reflexive and transitive checks, see the comments under
+> For more discussion of reflexive and transitive relations, see the comments
-> [nullness subtyping].
+> under [nullness subtyping].

 ## Subtyping